 In late April 2021 the transport secretary, Grant Shapps, confirmed that international travellers will be asked to demonstrate both their COVID vaccination and testing status using the app.
 This will be a modified NHS app based on the app that many people use to book appointments with their GP, so it can show whether people have been vaccinated and tested for the virus.
 This would be adapted for international travel, with alternative paper documents for people who do not use smartphones

-A review of the certification system is ongoing, and the government will make final recommendations before step four of measures to ease lockdown - which is due around 21 June at the earliest.
+A review of the certification system is ongoing, and the government will make final recommendations before step four of measures to ease lockdown.
 On 5 April the government published an update on its review.
 The review is being headed by Michael Gove and is looking at the impact of certification on reducing risks as lockdown measure ease.